NATURPHARMA REFALGIN / Refalgin for gastroesophageal reflux x 20 tabl

 - Mechanical effect: creates a natural barrier between the stomach and esophagus

-- It can be used in children
+- Can be used in children

 Useful information: